saulirajala/presenterNotes/README.md

-# sermonNotes
+# Sermon Notes
-Sermon notes -theme for Wordpress.
+Sermon Notes -theme for Wordpress.
 Build on top of Sage Roots -theme

 Functionalities: